Choosing the right pricing strategy is a key task for any business owner in today’s uncertain economic market.

 On-Group’s key pricing strategy following the rebrand is a 20% subscription discount on its popular ‘U Perform’ line.

 The discount is ongoing and applies to anyone who subscribes, but Greenwell stresses the eventual pricing strategy was calculated based on two data factors: competition information from similar brands, and detailed market analysis.

 Competitor analysis is essential

-“We analysed the data against the percentage of turnover that is required for running costs so we could see the price point of the product in the market, but also clearly understand our own margins,” he says.
+“We analysed data against the percentage of turnover required for On-Group’s running costs so we could see the product’s price point in the market, but also clearly understand our margins,” he says.

-“For example, this year our running costs were sitting too high as a percentage of turnover at 42%.”

-"We understand what our minimum required margin is and take into account the discounts we may give to trade, ambassadors and distributors, which helps us understand the required end price.”
+“For example, this year our running costs were sitting too high as a percentage of turnover, at 42%.
+That meant we knew what our minimum required margin was and could consider the discounts we may give to trade, ambassadors and distributors, which helped us understand the required end price.”